nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 1. The `setDone` method will then call the `setAsDone` method in `Task` class to mark the `Task` corresponding to `Section 2` (task number) as done.

+{will insert a sequence diagram here}

 ### Future Implementation
 1. When the `Task` is set as done, the `setDone` method will call the `addTime` method in `ModuleList` class to add the expected time required to complete the task to the actual time spent on the module.
-    * This future implementation requires `Section 4` (expected time required to complete the task) from the `addTask` method to be passed as a parameter to the `setDone` method and then to the `addTime` method.
+    * This future implementation requires `Section 4` (expected time required to complete the task) from the future implementation of the `addTask` method to be passed as a parameter to the `setDone` method and then to the `addTime` method.

 ## Documentation, Logging, Testing, Configuration, Dev-Ops
 {Insert guides here for doc, testing etc}